kalidea/kaligraphi/projects/kalidea/kaligraphi/src/lib/atoms/kal-slider/README.md

 # Gesture Support
-kal-slider rely on HammerJS for gestures.
+kal-slider relies on HammerJS for gestures.
 In order to get the full feature-set of these components, HammerJS must be loaded into the application.

 You can add HammerJS to your application via npm, a CDN (such as the Google CDN), or served directly from your app.